What happens if I'm arrested?

 Can I be released after I'm booked at the police station?

 When booking is complete, you'll be brought to court.
 If court is closed, the police will contact the bail magistrate to determine if you can be released.
 There are a number of factors the magistrate needs to know in order to determine whether or not a cash bail should be set.
 For example, if you have a history of not appearing in court, the magistrate may set a bail amount that must be paid before you can be released.
 The magistrate can release you without bail (on personal recognizance).
+In some cases, the court can order participation in a pretrial services program in lieu of bail or as a condition of release.
 The magistrate can also order you to comply with conditions if you are released, such as to stay away from a person or an address.
 To finalize your release, you must pay a nonrefundable statutory fee of no more than $50 to the magistrate in addition to this fee.

 If you’re released from police custody, you'll be given a form outlining the charges against you and the date and time you must be in court.
 If you aren't released by the magistrate, or can't post the required bail, you'll be held in jail until the next court session.
 You'll be escorted to court by a uniformed law officer on the appropriate date.